inwx/php-client/README.md

 ```bash
 composer require inwx/domrobot
 ```
-now you can use the Library by importing the Domrobot class:
+now you can use the client by importing the Domrobot class:
 ```php
 use INWX\Domrobot;
 ```